-- “Play … on TV” — Link up your streaming accounts your smart TV or Chromecast and Assistant can play shows directly onto your TV.
+- “Play … on TV” — Link your streaming accounts on your smart TV or Chromecast, and Assistant can play shows directly onto your TV.

-- “Stream … from Youtube” — Catch up with your favourite YouTube shows.
+- “Stream … from Youtube” — Catch up with your favorite YouTube shows.

-- “Turn on subtitles” — Quickly toggle subtitles on or off and even pick your desired language without reaching for the remote.
-The same works for dubbing too.
+- “Turn on/off subtitles” — Quickly toggle subtitles on or off and even pick your desired language without reaching for the remote — the same works for dubbing too, when it exists.

 Tips, tricks & fun

-- “Find my phone” — We’ve all misplaced our phone, but if you’ve connected your smart speaker to your Google account simply ask it to find your phone and, providing your handset has a data connection, it will ring.
+- “Find my phone” — We’ve all misplaced our phone, but if you’ve connected your smart speaker to your Google account, ask it to find your phone, and, given your handset has a data connection, it will ring.

 - Check movie times — Assistant is quite good at finding localized results, so asking “what time is [movie] showing” will display local cinema results.
-In fact, you can check the open times and details for many local businesses listed with Google.
+In fact, you can check the hours and operating details for many local businesses listed with Google.

-- Asking further questions — This is a little more hit and miss, but Assistant can often understand follow up questions.
-Sticking with the previous example, you might ask “what’s playing at [cinema]” followed by “what time are they showing [movie]”, and Assistant will remember that you’re talking about the same cinema.
+- Asking further questions — This is a little more hit or miss, but Assistant can often understand follow-up questions.
+Sticking with the previous example, you might ask, “what’s playing at [cinema]” followed by, “what time are they showing [movie],” and Assistant will remember that you’re talking about the same theater.

-- Tune an instrument – ask for a specific note and Assistant can provide.
+- Tune an instrument — Ask for a specific note, and Assistant can oblige.
 Handy for tuning guitars and other instruments.

-- “Tell me a joke” – a library of groaners that’s sure to lighten anyone’s mood.
+- “Tell me a joke” — A library of groaners sure to lighten anyone’s mood.